 • Basic Information on Visiting Alcatraz Island

-• Can I eat on the Island?
+• Can you eat on Alcatraz Island?

-• Can I stay overnight at Alcatraz?
+• Can you stay overnight at Alcatraz?

 • Our Experience doing the Alcatraz Night Tour